benlansdell/segmentation/README.md

 Mumford-Shah image segmentation
 ===============================

-The code provides a CPU (slow) implementation of an approximation to Mumford-Shah image segmentation.
+This code provides a CPU (slow\*) implementation of an approximation to Mumford-Shah image segmentation.

-The basic idea is to fix a set of $k$ colors we are going to segment the image with.
-We want to do so in a way that avoids high spatial variability while maintaining sharp transitions between regions of very different color.
-The solution is to use a total-variation (TV) penalty.
-Let $c_i$ be
+See the exposition jupyter notebook for more explanation about what's going on.

+\* GPU implementation coming...

 Based on:
  * "A first-order primal-dual algorithm for convex problems with applications to imaging"